Variational inference for cutting feedback in misspecified models: Model checks for cutting

 \cite{nott+wee20} consider conflicts between the prior and posterior using prior-to-posterior KL divergences as a checking statistic.
 Such conflicts occur when the prior puts all its mass in the tails of the likelihood function, so that information in the prior and data are contradictory.
 We can use such a conflict check to see whether the possibly misspecified model for $\wvec$ contaminates inference about $\varphivec$. \cite{nott+wee20} also considered the use of variational approximations to facilitate implementation of these checks.

 Variational inference methods are useful for two main reasons here.
 First, the checks need to be calibrated based on a tail probability for some reference distribution.
 Approximating the tail probability involves approximating the posterior distribution many times for data simulated under the reference distribution; fast variational inference methods are helpful for this.
-Second, if the variational approximations to $p(\varphivec|\zvec)$ and $p(\varphivec|\wvec)$ are both in exponential family form, there is a closed form expression for the KL divergence, which is otherwise difficult to compute.
+Second, if the variational approximations to $p(\varphivec|\zvec)$ and $p(\varphivec|\yvec)$ are both in exponential family form, then there is a closed form expression for the KL divergence, which further facilitates computation.

 The method in \cite{nott+wee20} corresponds here to computing the model checking statistic

 which we calibrate through the tail probability